 After last year’s fire forced Three Amigos’ closure, customer Janette “Saraii” Menendez set up a crowdfunding campaign to help with construction costs.
 The business’s ceiling had caved in during the fire, and it needed to replace all its electrical work, according to Menendez’s Facebook announcement.

 The hybrid business still doubles as a small convenience store, selling cigarettes, sodas, scratch-off tickets and beer.
 Once upon a time, it even cashed checks.
-Often, the line inside snakes through rows of candy while people wait patiently for their holy-grail noodles.
+Often, the line inside snakes through rows of candy and Spam while people wait patiently for their holy-grail noodles.

 Through the years, Tran and Lam have seen it all, said long-time customer Sandra Allihyani, a friend of Tran’s.
 “She’s a strong lady,” Allihyani said, adding that the pair have braved robberies at gunpoint, and Lam was even shot in the chest during a 2013 stickup.